DevBigEazi/TicketCity/README.md

 ### Staking & Merkle-based Attendance System

-The platform's staking mechanism has been simplified in the current implementation:
+The platform's staking mechanism has been updated to include a reputation system:

 - New organizers provide a fixed initial stake (10e6 units of the stablecoin) when creating a paid event
-- Additional stake is calculated when creating the first ticket, based on expected attendance and ticket price
+- Additional stake is calculated when creating the first ticket, requiring 20% of expected revenue, with adjustments based on reputation
+- New organizers face a 10% penalty, increasing their required stake
+- Successful events earn organizers a 5% discount on future stakes, up to a maximum of 15%
 - The stake serves as economic collateral for potential refunds if an event is determined to be fraudulent

 Attendance verification uses a Merkle tree system that provides cryptographic proof of attendance: